git-bruh/matrix-discord-bridge/README.md

 ## Known Issues

-* Discord messages lose their relation (if replying) to Matrix messages on being edited.
+* Messages lose their relation on being edited (replies).

 ## What Works